School choice in the United States: History

 A poll found that 60 percent of American voters felt that tax credits support parents whereas 26 percent felt that tax credits support religion.

 About 1.8 million children were homeschooled in 2012.

 In 2015, 14 cities had 30% or more of their students in charter schools, led by New Orleans, with 93%.

 Republicans won a state legislative supermajority in 2020 and offered education savings accounts to students of all incomes.

 In the 2020 Espinoza v.
 Montana Department of Revenue case, the Supreme Court ruled that states could not restrict religious schools from participating in voucher programs simply because the school was run by a religious organization.
 The Court further ruled in Carson v.
 Makin that states could not bar parents from participating in a school choice program because they sent their children to a school that provides religious instruction.
 To do so would violate the Free Exercise Clause.

 By 2021, school choice students numbered 621,000, up from 200,000 in 2011.
 The next expansion was driven by pandemic-related dissatisfaction with public school policies and curricula.
 While many European school systems reopened in spring 2020, American public schools generally remained closed until the fall of 2021.
 For the 2020–2021 school year, public school enrollment fell by 3 percent.
 Private and charter schools grew an estimated 7 percent.
 18 states either initiated school-choice programs or expanded offerings, making 3.6 million American students eligible for school choice and/or homeschool support programs.
 Several states expanded eligibility to include middle-class children.

 As of May 2022, 72% of U.S. parents favored vouchers, 76% supported education savings accounts, and 71% favored charter schools in the United States.

 Georgia, Alabama, Arkansas, Louisiana, Florida and South Carolina all have passed new or expanded voucher-style programs since 2023.

+Recently, ESAs programs have grown the most between these programs and they have been emphasized in local political conversations.

+In 2025, as a part of the One Big Beautiful Bill Act, a federal tax-credit was created for state private-school scholarships that will start in 2027.
+States would have to opt-in to this program in order to give donors tax credits for their contributions.